Explore the Levels of Change Management

 10. Location – a physical geographical place that provides facilities for a stated purpose.

-The move to online learning represents a significant shift in location for teachers and students.
 The requirement of a quiet space for delivering or participating in a class represents a significant challenge, depending on individual living situations.

-The ADKAR model
+The ADKAR Model

-D – To influence Desire, action steps include appealing to teachers and their commitment to their role as educators.
+Desire – To influence Desire, action steps include appealing to teachers and their commitment to their role as educators.
 This helps them see the personal benefits of developing the skills necessary to teach effectively in a virtual setting and committing to support other teachers as they develop the necessary ability.

-K – Developing Knowledge of how to teach online means teachers need immediate access to the required tools and training on how to use them.
+Knowledge – Developing Knowledge of how to teach online means teachers need immediate access to the required tools and training on how to use them.

-A – Action steps for developing Ability could include pairing teachers who have experience delivering online learning with those who don’t, to provide coaching and encouragement.
+Ability – Action steps for developing Ability could include pairing teachers who have experience delivering online learning with those who don’t, to provide coaching and encouragement.
 Providing timely access to technical assistance is also a helpful tactic.

 Andrew Horlick